alt-romes/linear-core/popl_response.md

 ## 1. Overview

-### (a) Design tradeoffs viz. adapting transformation passes and simplifying Linear Core
+### (a) Design tradeoffs viz. adapting transformation passes and simplifying Linear Core / comparing against a baseline syntactic linear type system for Core.

+> **Reviewer A**: Step back and explain the design tradeoffs.
+Could you have done some more work to adapt the transformation passes and simplify the design of Linear Core?
+> **Reviewer C**: Do you have any sense of what the improvement would be if compared against a baseline syntactic linear type system for Core, i.e. Bernardy, et al. but for Core?

 The Linear Haskell implementation in GHC originally tried to adapt the transformation passes to potentially simplify the design of a linearity-aware Core.
-Unfortunately, conforming the transformations to linearity often meant being more restrictive, which in turn regressed the runtime performance of programs significantly.
+Unfortunately, conforming the transformations to a simple syntactic linearity often meant being more restrictive, which in turn regressed the runtime performance of programs significantly.
 A few years later, all the linearity-related special cases in transformations ended up being removed.

-From the GHC issue database (https://gitlab.haskell.org/ghc/ghc/-/issues/22123):
+From the GHC issue database (https://gitlab.haskell.org/ghc/ghc/-/issues/22123), noting that linting linearity is the internal terminology for checking for linearity:
 > Note [Linting Linearity]:
 > [...]
 > Historical note: In the original linear-types implementation, we had tried to